 Keep in mind that these specific lengths apply only to fully random passwords.
 For situations where there is some kind of pattern to the password, such as with Diceware passphrases, while the same general principles apply, the result of applying those principles will be different.

 For passwords that you must memorize, use Diceware

 The idea is to choose, at random, actual dictionary words from a word list, and to string together a sufficient number of randomly chosen words to provide the desired level of security.
-Given that the size of the word list is known, and that the words are actually chosen randomly, the absolute security of a given number of randomly selected words can be calculated; and because the passphrase consists of actual words, even though the sequence of words will be nonsensical, such passphrases tend to be easier to memorize than a traditional password of similar strength.
+Given that the size of the word list is known, and that the words are actually chosen randomly, the absolute security of a passphrase consisting of a given number of words can be calculated; and because the passphrase consists of actual words, even though the sequence of words will be nonsensical, such passphrases tend to be easier to memorize than a traditional password of similar strength.